trilitech/tezos-developer-docs/src/pages/tutorials/smart-rollups/index.md

 ## Part 6: Run the smart rollup node

-Now that the smart rollup kernel is set up on level 1, anyone can run a smart rollup node based on that kernel.
+Now that the smart rollup kernel is set up on layer 1, anyone can run a smart rollup node based on that kernel.
 Smart rollup nodes are similar to baking nodes, but they run the smart rollup code instead of baking Tezos blocks.
 In these steps, you start a smart rollup node, but note that anyone can run a node based on your kernel, including people who want to verify the rollup's behavior.